pytransitions/transitions/README.md

 Besides semantic order, nested states are very handy if you want to specify state machines for specific tasks and plan to reuse them.
 Before *0.8.0*, a `HierarchicalMachine` would not integrate the machine instance itself but the states and transitions by creating copies of them.
 However, since *0.8.0* states are just **referenced** which means changes in one machine's states will influence the other instance.
-Note that events and transitions are also copied by reference and will be shared by both instanced if you do not use the `remap` keyword.
+Note that events and transitions are also copied by reference and will be shared by both instances if you do not use the `remap` keyword.

 ```python
 count_states = ['1', '2', '3', 'done']